 In addition to these services are some options that are lesser-known but worthy of consideration, including Pluto TV, Fubo TV, Philo, and others, all of which we go into further detail about in this handy breakdown.

 One thing you might find, at least for live TV streaming, is that your feed comes in a bit delayed compared to cable and over-the-air setups.
 If you’re trying to watch live events over voice chat with someone who has a cable line, this can be a downer.
 Your internet connection will also influence your viewing experience quality.
 If you read and react live on social media, you’ll notice that spoilers abound.
 Since you depend entirely on an internet connection, you will be without virtual entertainment if you lose that connection, staring impotently at a blank or frozen screen.

 When it comes to cord-cutting, having more choices is what it’s all about.
-If you expect monstrous savings, you’ll be disappointed.
-On the flip side, with the modern piecemeal delivery method, you can build your entertainment empire as you see fit.
+Keep in mind that cord-cutting does not mean cost-cutting.
+In fact, the costs are much more similar than you might expect.
+You will have the freedom, however, to customize your entertainment system to your liking and the opportunity to build upon your system as your needs evolve.
 You can choose from all or none of our suggestions.
 Once you get more comfortable navigating, there are even more options to choose from.
 And, new selections (including original series) pop up all the time.
 So, if you’re tired of being pushed around by cable or satellite companies, follow our lead and cut the cord.
 You can make your own way with a custom-curated entertainment experience.
 We did — and we don’t have any regrets.